Bodfeld: History

 Surviving documents record at least 17 occasions when kings or emperors stayed at Bodfeld whilst hunting in the Harz.
 Henry I stayed in Bodfeld several times, for example he fell ill here in 935.
 Otto I characterised Bodfeld in 936 as a hunting lodge (Jagdhof); he visited Bodfeld at least 3 times and Otto II four times.
 Otto III spent at least 14 days in Bodfeld in 991 together with his grandmother, Adelheid, and visited it again in 995.
 Conrad II was recorded there once, and Henry III at least four times.
 The last document issued by him was written in Bodfeld (28 September 1056).
 Henry III died in Bodfeld after a seven-day illness on 5 October 1056 in the presence of the pope and many imperial princes.
 Henry IV became King of the Germans in Bodfeld in 1056.

 Towards the end of the 13th century the royal hunting lodge at Bodfeld and its exact location began to sink into oblivion.
 However, thanks to intensive research by Paul Höfer memories of Bodfeld were re-awakened at the end of the 19th century.
 In view of the place name Königshof (Königshütte since 1936 when it merged with Rothehütte) he wrongly believed it to be the Königsburg on a rocky hill above the confluence of the Warme and Kalte Bode.
 He publicized this several times in the Harz Association's magazine for history and archaeology.
 Others supported his view including C. Schuchhardt in his 1924 publication, Fortresses of the Early Historical Period in Lower Saxony.
 In 1933 castle researcher, Paul Grimm, proved that the Königsburg could never have existed in the era of the Saxon kings, but had been built later.
-His evidence was the fact that in excavations of the Königsburg no trace of red pottery had been found.
+His evidence was that in excavations of the Königsburg no trace of red pottery had been found.
 In the run up to this, Schuchhardt had already changed his opinion in 1931.